Reading Project Icon

 Janet’s Repentance

 The final story in Scenes of Clerical Life is the only one to name its female protagonist in its title.
-However, Charles Dickens had read only the first two stories when he wrote expressing his admiration and admitting that he thought ‘George Eliot’ was the pseudonym for a female writer.
+However, Charles Dickens had read only the first two stories when he wrote a letter to Eliot expressing his admiration and admitting that he thought ‘George Eliot’ was the pseudonym for a female writer.
 It is hard to imagine, now, that more contemporary readers did not guess that Eliot was a woman.
 Some suggested she might be a cleric.
 She didn’t make her authorship known until Joseph Liggins, a Cambridge-educated son of a baker, began to be credited with her work.
 Dickens had already expressed his suspicion in his letter to Eliot in January 1858: “I have observed what seem to me to be such womanly touches”.

 Of course, from the perspective of a modern reader, some might argue that the gender and identity of the author is irrelevant.
 But Eliot did not readily conform to Victorian expectations of female behaviour or thought.
 She was interested in theories about evolution and she had come to question her religious faith.
 She stopped going to church and she lived openly with George Lewes who was already married with several children.
 This, coupled with her approach to her subject matter – ostensibly the private lives of people in a small English town, and the intersection of religion in their thought – colours her treatment of her fiction.